-Explore this lovely corner of north-west England, and you’ll discover a wealth of history, architecture, art and quaint old fishing villages.
-Book your stay at The Longlands Inn or in one of our luxury holiday cottages today and start looking forward to the delights you’ll find here.
+Why don't you come and explore this lovely corner of north-west England, and you’ll discover a wealth of history, architecture, art, museums and places of historical interest.
+There really is so much to do and places to see during your time with us.
+So why not book your stay here in one of our hotel rooms or luxury holiday cottages today here in Carnforth Lancashire and start looking forward to the treasures you’ll find close by to us.

 Enjoy a stroll along the seafront at Morecambe and experience miles of art that you can’t help but interact with.
 Whether you play hopscotch on the stone jetty or follow the amazing ‘flock of words’ – with pieces from Genesis to Spike Milligan.
 Known as the Tern Project, the art has all been inspired by the wide range of birds that shelter in the Bay.